 The designer needs an internet connection to create resources in Azure and to read properties and data from connectors in your logic app.

-An email account that's supported by Logic Apps, such as Office 365 Outlook, Outlook.com, or Gmail.
+An email account that's supported by Logic Apps, such as Outlook for Microsoft 365, Outlook.com, or Gmail.
 For other providers, review the connectors list here.
 This example uses Office 365 Outlook.
 If you use a different provider, the overall steps are the same, but your UI might slightly differ.

 If you want to use the Gmail connector, only G-Suite business accounts can use this connector without restriction in logic apps.
 If you have a Gmail consumer account, you can use this connector with only specific Google-approved services, or you can create a Google client app to use for authentication with your Gmail connector.
 For more information, see Data security and privacy policies for Google connectors in Azure Logic Apps.

 Visual Studio 2017